 Mission Man Sentenced for Possession of a Stolen Firearm

-United States Attorney Brendan V. Johnson announced that a Mission, South Dakota, man charged with Possession of a Stolen Firearm was sentenced on November 20, 2012, by United States District Judge Roberto A. Lange.
-Lucas Swalley, age 24, was sentenced to 16 months in custody, 2 years of supervised release, and a $100 special assessment to the Victim Assistance Fund.
+United States Attorney Ron Parsons announced that a Mission, South Dakota, man convicted of Possession of a Stolen Firearm was sentenced on February 5, 2018, by U.S. District Judge Roberto A. Lange.

 Kevin Bordeaux, age 19, was sentenced to 13 months in custody, followed by 2 years of supervised release, and a special assessment to the Federal Crime Victims Fund in the amount of $100.

 Bordeaux was indicted by a federal grand jury on March 15, 2017.
 He pled guilty on November 15, 2017.

 The conviction stems from an incident between November 11-13, 2016, when 14 firearms, including a Henry Repeating Arms Mimi Bolt .22 rifle “Broden” rifle, were stolen from a home in Mission.
 Co-defendant Stephanie Bear Heels obtained the “Broden” rifle following the burglary.
 She and co-defendant Angelito Moran knew that the defendant and his brother, co-defendant Keith Bordeaux, were looking for guns to buy/trade for narcotics.
 Co-defendant Keith Bordeaux purchased the “Broden” rifle from Moran and Bear Heels for $50 worth of methamphetamine.
 The “Broden” rifle was recovered by law enforcement from Keith and Kevin Bordeaux’s home.